Chi Running for Beginners

-Well, you can put your fears to rest by knowing that for most people, running is a safe and effective way to get some great exercise… at any age.* Humans are meant to run.
+You can put your fears to rest by knowing that for most people, running is a safe and effective way to get fit at any age.* Humans are meant to run.
 We’re built for it.
-And when you learn to run with good, sound biomechanics combined with a sensible program, you can significantly reduce the possibility of hurting yourself.
-It doesn't have to be hard to get started, but it is wise to get started carefully and with a plan.
+And, when you learn to run with good running form combined with a sensible program, you can significantly reduce your risk of injury.
+It doesn't have to be hard to get started, but it is wise to have a plan.

 Practice one new lesson from the DVD each week.
-If you feel you want to take two weeks per lesson, do so, by all means.
+Feel free to take two weeks per lesson if that's better for you.
 This is about taking your time to learn to run safely and joyfully.